ikondrat/img2css/README.md

-# Img to plain сss converter
+# From image to plain css converter
 Converts svg/png files to css files with dataURLs with naming style as b-ico-%filename%